emredagli/physics-constants-explorer/README.md

 * Implement caching
 * Store results into the output file.
 Currently, results are printed to the console.
 * Use python [logging](https://docs.python.org/3/howto/logging.html) instead of `print` after implementing the output file.

-## Behind the Scene

-I am a computer engineer with a background in Scientific Computing and Physics.
-Last 4 years I am mainly working in big data related subjects and domains.

-When I was in high school, I was selected to the Physics Olympic team of my home country.
-I was 2. on our team and won the honourable mention award in [IPhO 1996 (XXVII Oslo, Norway)](https://www.ipho-new.org/documentations/#statistics).

-In the same year, I won the Computer Engineering department in my country's university exam and I decided to study computer engineering.

-When I look back now, I was very happy to see that my physics knowledge was still not erased and that I could remember some of them with a short effort.

-To be honest, we talked about the feasibility of this program 20 years ago, in a conversation with my close friend Atilim Cetin.

-In those years, I did not attempt to implement this program, and frankly, if there weren't libraries like the [pint](https://pint.readthedocs.io/en/stable/) quantity library which helps to deal with units parts of the quantities, I might not have enough energy to get into this.

-I would like to thank all the team who have developed the pint library from here 👏!

-I don't know if a similar physical constant explorer program has been already implemented before.
-If it has been done already, I hope this approach gives a new perspective on helping us to understand the mystery of nature with good purposes!

-## Acknowledgement & Gratitude

-I would like to express my gratitude to my physics teachers who made me love physics and prepared us for the physics olympiads:

-* Physics Teacher Rafet Kamer, Physics Olympiads
-* Prof. Dr. K. Sinan Bilikmen, METU-Physics
-* Prof. Dr. Mehmet Tomak, METU-Physics

-And who are not with us:

-* Prof. Dr. İbrahim Günal (R.I.P), METU-Physics
-* Prof. Dr. Ordal Demokan (R.I.P), METU-Physics
-* Physics Teacher Aykut Gümüç (R.I.P), Eskisehir Science High School
-* Prof. Dr. Oleg Fedorovich Kabardin (R.I.P), Physics Olympiads

-And I would like to thanks to my genius and big-hearted friends who always enjoy supporting me:

-* Dr. İnanç Kanık
-* Dr. Özgür Sümer
-* Atılım Çetin
-* Osman Özgür
-* Ali Onur Geven

-And of course to my beloved wife Ayşen and my dear children Ozan & Doruk!

-I would like to thank again all the team who developed the pint library from here 👏!

-Emre Dagli